jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 });
 ```

-Refreshing the page should show something like 'Created 2 years ago'.
+Refreshing the page should show something like ‘Created 2 years ago’.
 This is great, but not so good for our demo, so let’s say that
 `createdAt` is set to the current time when the app is booted.